MoayadR/The-Vault/README.md

 ## How does it work?

-If a master password exist it will ask you to enter it.
+If a master password exists it will ask you to enter it.

 Else If it's your first time using the app it will ask you to create a master password.